ElementsProject/lightning/doc/PLUGINS.md

 }
 ```

-Note that `close_to` must be a valid address for the current chain; an invalid address will cause the node to exit with an error.
+Note that `close_to` must be a valid address for the current chain,
+an invalid address will cause the node to exit with an error.

+Note that `openchannel` is a chained hook.
+Therefore `close_to` will only be
+evaluated for the first plugin that sets it.
+If more than one plugin tries to
+set a `close_to` address an error will be logged.

 ### `htlc_accepted`